ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 - Name: name of the parameter
 - Read back: the value as calculated from the motors
-- Set point: when set the reflectometry will move to this value
+- Setpoint: when set the reflectometry will move to this value
-- Set point read-back: the last value that was requested
+- Setpoint read-back: the last value that was requested
-- Set point and no move: if this is set the set point is stored but the reflectometer does not move to it
+- Setpoint and no move: if this is set the set point is stored but the reflectometer does not move to it
 - Move: makes the reflectometry to the set point
 - Changed: set when the set point no move has been set but not moved to

-Types of parameter:
+Types of beamline parameter:

 - `AngleParameter`: a parameter which controls the angle of a component
 - `TrackingPosition`: a parameter which controls a linear position relative to the beam intercept.
 E.g. How from the beam a slit should be, the position is measured along the movement axis
 - `InBeamParameter`: a parameter which controls whether a component is in or out of the beam.
 Some components can be parked out of the beam so they don't change its path e.g. the super mirror
 - `SlitGapParameter`: a parameter which changes the gap of a slit set.
 This does not talk to a component but directly to the underlying PV.
 It is also used within the footprint calculator.

-### Geomtry Component
+### Geometry Component

 A component represents a point of interaction on the beamline; for example, a slit set or mirror.
 They form the relationship between: